Kav1050/VPRM_Recorder/README.md

 Can be easily changed to suit other coins with different block values Created with the help of Chat GPT

-To run this file in Python the following pythin packages installed:
+To run this file in Python the following python packages installed:
 - tkinter = python -m tkinter
 - pandas = pip install pandas
 - xlsxwriter = pip install XlsxWriter